Get cover to suit your budget and lifestyle.

 In creating this list, we used a study of apps that looked at the evidence-based claims made by 18 brain training programs.
-The study found that seven of those programs claims of efficacy were supported by evidence and ranked these three into three categories: Level one (tooltip), Level two (tooltip) and Level three (tooltip).
+The study found that seven of those programs claims of efficacy were supported by evidence and ranked these three into three categories: Level one, Level two and Level three.
 We rounded out the top 10 with three other popular brain training programs.

 So, if you're looking to keep your faculties as sharp as possible as you get older these 10 apps may help you hone your mind.